nikosuenderhauf/roboticvisionchallenges/scene-understanding.md

 Our challenge **is currently live** (since June 2020), and available [here on the EvalAI website](https://evalai.cloudcv.org/web/challenges/challenge-page/625/overview).
 Please create an account, sign in, & click the "Participate" tab to enter our challenge.
 Full details on how to participate, the available software framework, and submission requirements are provided on the site.

-The challenge is open until the 1st of September 2020, and a total of **$2,500 USD** will be awarded to high-performing competitors.
+The challenge is open until the 1st of September 2020, and a total of **$2,500 USD** will be awarded to high-performing competitors, along with **2 GPUs** sponsored by Nvidia.

 Participating in the Semantic Scene Understanding Challenge is as simple as the 4 steps below.
 The BenchBot software stack is designed from the ground up to eliminate as many obstacles as possible, so you can focus on what matters: solving semantic scene understanding problems.
 A collection of resources, documentation, and examples are also available within the BenchBot ecosystem to support your experience while participating in the challenge.